chr0mag/linux-wireless-router/README.md

 Notes
 =====
 * IPv6 is disabled
+* For the LED configuration to work you need a recent-ish (>4.16) kernel.
 * No services are available on the WAN/public facing interface.
 Only DHCP, DNS and SSH are available on the LAN side.
 * Both wireless APs and 2 of the wireless NICs are bridged and represent the local LAN.
+Bridge traffic is then NAT'd to provide internet access.
-The remaining wired NIC is public facing and obtains it's IP from your ISP via DHCP.
+* The remaining wired NIC is public facing and obtains it's IP from your ISP via DHCP.
 * Unbound is configured to block add domains for the entire network.
 If you notice services that are no longer accessible check the list in */etc/unbound/ad_servers* and comment out the relevant domain.

 References